marco262/my_wiki/data/dnd/subclass/oath-of-vengeance.md

 At 20th level, you can assume the form of an angelic avenger.
 Using your action, you undergo a transformation.
 For 1 hour, you gain the following benefits:

 * Wings sprout from your back and grant you a flying speed of 60 feet.
 * You emanate an aura of menace in a 30-foot radius.
-The first time any enemy creature enters the aura or starts its turn there during a battle, the creature must succeed on a Wisdom saving throw or become frightened of you for 1 minute or until it takes any damage.
-Attack rolls against the frightened creature have advantage.
+The first time any enemy creature enters the aura or starts its turn there during a battle, the creature must succeed on a Wisdom saving throw or become [[[general:conditions#frightened|frightened]]] of you for 1 minute or until it takes any damage.
+Attack rolls against the [[[general:conditions#frightened|frightened]]] creature have advantage.

 Once you use this feature, you can't use it again until you finish a long rest.